-- Haven't received an explanation of benefits within 60 days of service
+- Haven't received an Explanation of Benefits statement within 60 days of my appointment

 - My insurance has been rejected

 - Little to nothing was paid by the insurance company